QuantumCodings/bd_lbc_team_template/project_documents/design_document.md

 *List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

-1.   want to make it so you can put in tasks besides typing the name of task in less than 3 clicks
+1.   want to make it so you can check order history
-2.   want to impletement a ranking system base on importance for each thing
+2.   want to implement a subscription merits
-3.  the calender might be interactable
+3.  want to add at least 3 items

 ## 3. Use Cases